WFP-VAM/wfpthemes/README.md

 install.packages("remotes")
 remotes::install_github("WFP-VAM/wfpthemes")
 ```

-## Content

-A package with all necessary elements to quickly implement WFP Data Visualization Guidelines in your statistical
-products and data stories:

-1. Adjusted `ggplot2` theme
-2. A series of color palettes for:

 ## Fonts

 WFP uses **Open Sans** as its main font for publications and data visualizations.
 For other visual aspects, such as fonts and logo usage, please refer to the [WFP Visual Identity Guide](https://multimedia.wfp.org/Package/20SIJQCC99H).

 ## Usage

 ### WFP color palette